nolanlawson/dotjs-2016/readme.md

 Let's flash back to 2004, which is around the time HTML5 got started, by some motivated folks at Opera and Mozilla, in one of the earliest efforts to really "push the web forward."
 What was motivating them?
 Well, let's remember what was going on.
-IE's market share, including IE4, IE5, and IE6, was 90%.
-Mozilla, Opera, and Netscape were struggling to get a foothold.
+IE's market share, including IE4, IE5, and IE6, had peaked at 95%.
+Firefox and Opera were struggling to get a foothold.
 The
-W3C was focused on semantic web and XHTML.
+W3C was focused on semantic web and XHTML 2, not web apps.

+Against this backdrop, a ragtag group from Mozilla and Opera put forward the first position paper on what would later become HTML5.
+Their motivating factor?
+A "rising tide of single-vendor solutions?"

 ---